wkarshat/top-coder-challenge/PRD.md

 Employees use a legacy interface to submit:

-- The number of days spent traveling
+- The number of days spent traveling (1-30 days)
 - The total number of miles traveled
 - The total dollar amount of submitted receipts